Lesser known safari destinations of East Africa – Wild Voyager Blog

 An elephant seen in Amboseli National Park, Kenya

-The most popular safari destinations in Kenya are Maasai Mara, Tsavo East National Park, and Amboseli.
+The most popular safari destinations in Kenya are the Maasai Mara, Tsavo East National Park, and Amboseli.
 And while people excitingly venture into Tanzania’s famous Serengeti and Zimbabwe’s Mana Pools, one cannot help but wonder about the lesser-known safari parks in this region.
-The quieter destinations in East Africa are hidden gems, known for their breath-taking landscapes, a healthy population of wildlife, and fewer crowds.
+The quieter destinations in East Africa are hidden gems, known for their breathtaking landscapes, healthy populations of wildlife, and fewer crowds.

 If you are traveling to Africa and want to experience safaris, here are some of the lesser-known destinations to check out in East Africa: